cristisulighetean/ELEC-E8408-Hinking-Watch/docs/manual.md

 2. Storing past session on the hub with the ability to
     - Visualize last session characteristics on the LED Display
     - Delete and check past sessions in a web page
-    - The web page also has the capability to show the burned Kcal on for a specific session
+    - The web page and LED display also have the capability to show the burned Kcal on for a specific session

 ## Components of the system